continuous-dems/workshop-coastal-coupling-2026/modules/02a-newport-dem/index.md

 9693
 ```

-So the Globato source specification is:
+So the source specification is:

 ```text
 dav:survey_id=9693,weight=100